dosyago/graderjs/README.md

   - **keepAlive**: `boolean`.
 Default is `false`.
 Keeps the background service (and therefore the app) running even *after* all GUI windows are closed.
 This will not kill the service on startup before any windows are open, it only affects behaviour on the closing (or crashing) of a GUI window, where the app will by default close its background service and exit if there are no GUI windows open.
 Note that this can also be overridden on a per-window basis by the `keepService` flag option to `API.ui.open()`, such that a window opened with `keepService` set to `true` will, when closing having been the last window open, not cause the whole app to exit.
   - **noWindow**: `boolean`.
 Default is `false`.
 Launches the app without opening a GUI window.

-The standard use of Grader is to create a cross-platform GUI app using Node.JS and web technologies.
+*Node:* The standard use of Grader is to create a cross-platform GUI app using Node.JS and web technologies.
 But, using a couple of flags, you can modify the behaviour to non-standard uses.

-***Note on Non Standard Uses***
+***Note on Non-Standard Uses***

 Using the options passed to `go()` you can customize the app launch behaviour.
 By passing a dummy object with a no-op `listen()` method in the `server` option, you can disable running a server.
 By specifying the `noWindow` flag, you can prevent the default behaviour of opening a UI window on app launch, and by requesting `keepConsoleOpen` you can ensure that the terminal console window, normally only open for the launch process and only on Windows, remains open for as long as you want.